PE ExamCareer PlanningExam PreparationDiscipline Selection

 January 13, 2026

 Bottom Line Up Front: Your PE exam choice should align with your professional experience first, career goals second, and academic background third.
-Civil: Water Resources leads with 70% pass rates, while Structural trails at 58%, but selecting the right discipline based on your strengths matters more than chasing higher pass rates.
+Under the April 2024 spec, Water Resources & Environmental leads first-time pass rates at 68% (Jan–Jun 2025 NCEES data) while Transportation trails at 55%—but selecting the discipline that matches your strengths matters more than chasing higher pass rates.

 Choosing between PE Civil disciplines represents one of the most critical decisions in your engineering career.
 As of April 2024, the PE Civil exam is now 100% discipline-focused, eliminating the previous breadth section, making your choice even more important than before.